 Leaders who go back and review their past entries come to realize over time that those entries of years past, actually predicted their present day experience.

 We also love the fact that leadership journals are very affordable.
 A journal, companion, diary - whatever term you choose to use - may only consist of a simple spiral notebook and a pen or pencil.
 Some leaders choose to invest in higher quality, which are quite nice - but these are totally optional.
 A few recommended products are provided below for your convenience.

 So get started today – Write, Think, Learn, and Grow!

 Dr. John C. Maxwell’s best-seller, Thinking for a Change: 11 Ways Highly Successful People Approach Life and Work is a great book to read on the subject of self reflection and planning for a successful future.
 In this audio book Dr. Maxwell speaks in depth about the importance of setting time aside to be alone with your own thoughts.
 This book is highly recommended as it provides a great way to get started on a leadership journal.
 In addition, we believe the following selections will help to inspire you in this process.

 For the serious student of life and living.
 Jim Rohn says a life worth living is a life worth recording.

 Keeping a journal is so important that Rohn called it one of the three treasures to leave behind for the next generation.
 He claimed that journal writing is one of the greatest indications that you're a serious student.

-This special combo includes a Jim Rohn leather-bound Leadership Journal and the exceptional audio CD presentation, How to Use a Journal.
+These two items, the Jim Rohn leather-bound Leadership Journal and the exceptional audio MP3, How to Use a Journal, provide a powerful leadership tool.
 Rohn examines the endless usage and methods for keeping a journal, including what kind of journal is best, what to write about and much more.

 Leaders need inspiration and encouragement too.
 A Leader's Heart is a 365 day devotional journal that will fuel your creativity and motivate you to stay on track with your leadership journal.